-Author has written 7 stories for Law and Order: CI, Battlestar Galactica: 2003, Spider-Man, Persuasion, Final Destination, Firefly, and Hobbit.
+Author has written 8 stories for Law and Order: CI, Battlestar Galactica: 2003, Spider-Man, Persuasion, Final Destination, Firefly, Hobbit, and Captain America.

 Well, what's to tell?
 I'm a pediatrics and psychiatry resident with way too much studying to do to be hip-deep in as many fandoms as I am.
 Ah, c'est la vie!